-Strategic Policies S4 (Conserving and Enhancing the Natural Environment) and S9 (Infrastructure Requirements) identifies the need for waste water discharge and treatment to be factored into infrastructure required to support development.
+Strategic Policy S9 (Infrastructure requirements) identifies the need for waste water discharge to be factored into infrastructure required to support development.
 Existing sites rolled forward from the adopted Local Plan in Great Leighs, where there is a need for timely improvements to be made to the waste water recycling centre, requires appropriate waste water treatment provision and disposal is available in time to serve the site, including any associated sewer connections and any required mitigation within the sewerage network.